 Heading to Kauai on a budget?
 Keep scrolling to find out my top 10 things to do on Kauai for under $10!

-This list of the top 10 things to do on Kauai for under $10 was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the top 10 things to do on Kauai for under $10 was written by Hawaii travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-If I had to choose only one Island in Hawaii to visit, it would be Kauai!
-The thing we all love about Kauai is just how many things there are to do on our little island.
+The thing we all love about the place is just how many Kauai activities there are to do on our little island.

 Even at only 552 total square miles and 75 miles to get around the island, there is more than enough to keep you busy for any amount of time.